inakizamores/Fullscreenify/README.md

 -   **Full-Screen Album Art:** Displays the album artwork in full-screen mode for an immersive visual experience.
 -   **CD Display Mode:** Allows users to toggle between the album art and a spinning CD display.
 -   **Blurred Background:** Applies a blurred background effect based on the album art, creating a visually appealing backdrop.
 -   **Interactive Playback Controls:** Provides buttons to play, pause, skip to the next track, and go to the previous track.
+The play/pause button dynamically changes icons to reflect the current playback state.
 -   **Dynamic Updates:** Updates the displayed album art in real-time when the song changes.
 The update frequency is adjusted based on whether music is actively playing or paused.
 -   **Responsive Design:** Adapts to different screen sizes (desktop and mobile) for optimal viewing.
 -   **Hover Effects:** Control buttons, album art, and CD image have hover effects for visual feedback.
 -   **Automatic Login Persistence:** Stores the Spotify access token in local storage to automatically log the user in on subsequent visits (until the token expires).
--   **Dedicated Login Screen:** Presents a separate login screen with a pulsating Spotify button and a subtle green glow effect for an enhanced user experience.
+-   **Dedicated Login Screen:** Presents a separate login screen with:
+    -   **App Name and Description:** Clearly presents the app name "FULLSCREENIFY" and a brief description of its features.
+    -   **Pulsating Spotify Button:** A visually engaging login button with the Spotify logo that pulsates subtly.
+    -   **Subtle Animated Gradient:** A very faint, slowly moving green gradient overlay on a dark background for a modern aesthetic.
+    -   **Padding and Centering:** Content is centered and has padding to avoid visual issues on different screen sizes.
 -   **Placeholder Content:** Displays a message when no music is playing, prompting the user to start streaming.

 ## How it Works